Treadmill running: what you need to know

 Treadmill running does not simulate downhill running

-Treadmill running can be boring
+Treadmill running is boring for many runners

-You were thinking it, we said it.
+You were thinking about it, we said it.
 Treadmill running can be boring.
 This is especially true when running long-runs or interval sessions.
 In fact, this is one of the main reasons runners vow not to use a treadmill, and rightfully so.

-Tip: Put on some music to make treadmill running more bearable
+Tip: Put on some music to make treadmill running more bearable – you’ll thank us later.

 Incline and speed max out

 While it may not be a problem for most runners, treadmills do max out on both incline and speed.
 You may find this particularly annoying if doing steep hill sessions or sprint intervals.
+This is just something to be wary of, however, won’t affect the majority of runners.

 Treadmill running workouts

-Before running any treadmill workout, we recommend running a minimum of a 10-minute warmup followed by a 10-minute cool down at the end of your run.
+Before running any treadmill workout, we recommend running a minimum of a 10-minute warmup followed by a 10-minute cool-down at the end of your run.

-Hill running is a particularly popular workout amongst treadmill runners.
+Hill running is a particularly popular workout amongst avid treadmill runners.
 Simply set the incline to your chosen setting, select your speed, and run for a chosen duration.
 An example hill running workout is as follows:

 - 10-minute warmup